-- Bovada has made defending champion Novak Djokovic the -195 favorite to defeat Roger Federer in Sunday’s Wimbledon men’s singles final
+- Novak Djokovic is a -195 favorite to defeat Roger Federer in Sunday’s Wimbledon men’s singles final

 - Federer was the 2017 men’s singles champion